Waxworks (film)

 Waxworks (Das Wachsfigurenkabinett) is a 1924 German silent anthology film directed by Paul Leni.
-The film encompasses several genres, including a fantasy adventure, a historical film, and a horror film through its various episodes.
 Its stories are linked by a plot thread about a writer (William Dieterle) who accepts a job from a waxworks proprietor to write a series of stories about the exhibits of Caliph of Baghdad (Emil Jannings), Ivan the Terrible (Conrad Veidt) and Jack the Ripper (Werner Krauss) in order to boost business.